mruby/mruby/doc/compile/README.md

 of mruby, a native binary called ```mrbtest``` will be generated and executed.
 This binary contains all test cases which are defined under *test/t*.
 In case of a cross-compilation an additional cross-compiled *mrbtest* binary is generated.
-This binary you can copy and run on your target system.
+You can copy this binary and run on your target system.